-The District requests to be notified when a student has been diagnosed with a food allergy, especially those allergies that could result in dangerous or possibly life-threatening reactions either by inhalation, ingestion, or skin contact with the particular food.
+The district requests to be notified when a student needs a meal modification or has been diagnosed with a food allergy, especially those allergies that could result in dangerous or possibly life-threatening reactions either by inhalation, ingestion, or skin contact with the particular food.
 It is important to disclose the food to which the student is allergic, as well as the nature of the allergic reaction, in order to serve his or her needs.
-Please contact the school nurse or campus Principal if your child has a known food allergy or as soon as possible after any diagnosis of a food allergy.
-Additionally, the Child Nutrition Department can offer dietary accommodations for students at no extra cost when it is medically necessary.
+Please contact the school nurse or campus Principal if your child has a known food allergy or as soon as possible after any diagnosis of a foodallergy.
+The Child Nutrition Department can offer dietary accommodations for students when it is medically necessary.
 The Request for Dietary Accommodations can be found the Child Nutrition website.
-The request form must be sign by a physician or recognized medical authority and submitted to the:
+The request form must be signed by a physician or recognized medical authority and submitted to the: